taiscostaeng/front-p11-coffee-shop/README.md

 <h1> Project Number 11 - Coffe Shop ☕✨ </h1>

-P10- Order Pizza - This file is about a project that uses CSS + HTML language.
+P11- Coffe Shop - This file is about a project that uses CSS + HTML language.
 I learned about positon relative and absolute css propriety 😊😉.
 This project contain lists, hyperlinks, a lot of background proprietors, fixed top, float baseboard and parallax efects.
 <a href = https://taiscostaeng.github.io/front-p10-order/> See Here </a>